MichelleAppel/AI-Music-Body-Pose-Detection-for-Controlling-Music-Parameters/readme.md

 - `--ip IP_ADDRESS`: Set the IP address for OSC messages.
 Default is `127.0.0.1`.
 - `--port PORT_NUMBER`: Designate the port number for OSC messages.
 Default is `9000`.
 - `--no-osc`: Option to disable sending OSC messages.
 Default is `False`.
-- `--image`: Option to use an image instead of webcam.
+- `--image`: Use an image instead of webcam.
 Default is `None`.
 Here the path to the image should be added.
-- `--video`: Option to use a video instead of webcam.
+- `--video`: Use a video instead of webcam.
 Default is `None`.
 Here the path to the video should be added here.

 Upon execution, a video stream from the default camera will be displayed, showcasing the user's pose landmarks in real-time.
 If enabled, OSC messages will be transmitted to the indicated IP address and port.
 Exit the program by pressing the `q` key.